sbxg/sbxg/doc/sbxg/how_to_use.rst

 Note that this command accepts the ``--mi`` option (for Machine Interface) that displays the same information but serialized in JSON.
 This may come handy if used for scripting.

-.. admonition:: JSON MI
-   :class: todo

-   Document the associated schema.
+Refer to :doc:`/sbxg/mi` for details.

 sbxg gen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^